 - Following the successful judicial pensions claims, the team acted for increased numbers of public sector workers in claims for discriminatory pension treatment.

 - Acted for thousands of of mainly female supermarket workers in ASDA, Tesco and Morrisons, including GMB members and non-union clients, in equal pay cases in the private sector.

 The employment department at Slater and Gordon is divided into two distinct teams - OMS Employment, the organisation and member services team, headed by Edward Cooper, acts for a wide range of trade unions, staff associations and their members as well as privately funded individuals, while Employment Private, headed by Deborah Casale, acts for clients who are not union-funded.
-Clive Howard leads the partnership team advising partners, senior executives and directors and has particular experience in the financial sector.
-Peter Daly has particular expertise in whistleblowing and discrimination claims.
 The practice has a unique offering to unions, catering to their 'corporate' needs such as advising on constitutional changes and challenges against them before the Certification Officer.
 The team is also regularly consulted and acts in professional negligence cases against other firms in respect of employment cases.

 ‘Ed Cooper has a brilliant brain and great expertise in the employee-side of employment law, including judicial review, internal trade union matters and collective disputes.
 The perfect solicitor for sorting out a complicated large claim.’